huizliang/portfolio/README.md

 # Data Analytics Portfolio

 Hi!
-My name is Hui ('Hoo-ee) and I'm a former educator and nonprofit mananger transitioning into data analysis.
+My name is Hui ('Hoo-ee') and I'm a former educator and nonprofit mananger transitioning into data analysis.
 I look forward to learning as much as I can about data analytics and connecting with others in the data profession.

 Links